rotheconrad/HeatSeq/README.md

 ### Simka

 This option takes the output from Simka.
 It alters the value range for hierarchical clustering and the heatmap to fit 0-1.
+Diagonals (self matches) should be 0's.

 Simka: https://github.com/GATB/simka